+Appendix B

-Appendix B BIOS POST Codes
+POST Error Beep Codes

-This section lists the POST (Power On Self Test) codes for the Phoenix BIOS.
-POST codes are divided into two categories: recoverable and terminal.
+This section lists POST (Power On Self Test) error beep codes for the Phoenix BIOS.
+POST error beep codes are divided into two categories: recoverable and terminal.
+This section lists Beep Codes for recoverable POST errors.

-Recoverable POST Errors
+Recoverable POST Error Beep Codes

-When a recoverable type of error occurs during POST, the BIOS will display an POST code that describes the problem.
+When a recoverable type of error occurs during POST, BIOS will display a POST code that describes the problem.
 BIOS may also issue one of the following beep codes:

-1 long and two short beeps - video configuration error

-1 repetitive long beep - no memory detected

-1 continuous beep with front panel Overheat LED on - system overheat
+- 1 long and two short beeps video configuration error - 1 repetitive long beep no memory detected - 1 continuous beep with front panel Overheat LED on system overheat